abdouidaala/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task[8] => a script that sets all permissions only to other users task[9] => a script that changes permissions to a file like that "-rwxr-x-wx" task[10] => a script that sets the mode of the file 'hello' the same as 'olleh''s mode
+task[8] => a script that sets all permissions only to other users task[9] => a script that changes permissions to a file like that "-rwxr-x-wx" task[10] => a script that sets the mode of the file 'hello' the same as 'olleh''s mode task[11] => a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users